vanbrabantf/frederickvanbrabant.com/content/english/blog/2026-01-09-Bring-back-opinionated-architecture.md

 And the thing we often forget is that the business hates all of these "what if" senario's, they just don't care about it.
 They mainly want it to work.
 If your "opinionated" choice needs to change later, they won't remember the technical specifics of why you didn't build three different API types.
 They’ll remember that you got the project live on time and it worked when they needed it.

 So, let’s stop taking the escape hatch of "it depends."
 Pick a lane, document it well, and build it simply.
-I promise, the sky won’t fall—and your application landscape (and your sanity) will thank you for it.
+I promise, the sky won’t fall and your application landscape (and your sanity) will thank you for it.

 [^1]: I have a contact page.
 This is the first mail I've ever got from that contact page.
 If you would like to know more or have comments on something I write, you're always welcome to drop me a message.